Cory Booker: 2020 presidential campaign

 On February 1, 2019, Booker announced his campaign for the Democratic nomination for President of the United States in the 2020 presidential election.
 Before his announcement, it was widely speculated that he would run for president but he expressed uncertainty about it.
 Within a month after Booker announced his candidacy, Governor Phil Murphy, Bob Menendez, and every Democratic member of the House of Representatives from New Jersey endorsed him.
 Booker held a campaign kickoff rally in Newark on April 13.
 After qualifying for the first five Democratic Party presidential debates, he failed to meet the polling thresholds to participate in the sixth debate in December 2019.
 On January 13, 2020, Booker announced that he was suspending his campaign.
 In March 2020, Booker endorsed former vice president Joe Biden for president.

 Political positions

-Booker has been called a liberal and progressive Democrat.
-Progressives have criticized Booker for various reasons.
+Booker's position early in his career has been characterized as that of a centrist "Clinton Democrat", overall "market-friendly, fiscally conservative", followed by a liberal voting record in this first term as senator.
+During his 2020 presidential bid, he was criticized by the Republican National Committee as disingenuous, and has received criticism from progressives for issues including his fundraising and ties to the business community.
+In 2026, he was found listed in a directory of Dialog, a secretive organization founded by Peter Thiel.

 Progressivism

 Booker has a liberal voting record as a senator.
 In a July 2013 Salon interview, he said, "there's nothing in that realm of progressive politics where you won't find me."
 In a September 2013 interview with The Grio, when asked whether he considered himself a progressive, he said he was a Democrat and an American.
 According to the Humane Society, Booker has had the most pro-animal welfare voting record in the Senate year after year.

 In 2017, Booker voted against a proposal to lower prescription drug prices, which led to criticism that he was too dependent on corporate support.
 In 2021, The American Prospect criticized Booker and Bob Menendez for recommending Christine O'Hearne to a federal judgeship after she had spent much of her career defending employers against discrimination and sexual harassment claims, and had defended a school against allegations that its swim coach had sexually abused a girl from ages 13 to 19.